BASIN-3D/helm-charts/README.md

 + **django-basin3d:** deploys a basic [BASIN-3D Django](https://django-basin3d.readthedocs.org) app with public data sources.
   Use [docker-django-basin3d](BASIN-3D/docker-django-basin3d) to build the image needed for this chart.

+Add this chart repo to your helm

+     helm repo add basin-3d https://basin-3d.github.io/helm-charts/

+List all the charts in the repo

+     helm search repo basin-3d

 ## Deploying a chart
 Deploy a chart by packaging and signing it and then commiting it the source repository.